flaxandteal/dp-compose/cantabular-import/README.md

 `SERVICE_AUTH_TOKEN` set in your local environment

 You will need to run the `import-recipes` script in `dp-recipe-api` when first building the containers before running an import.
+Alternatively there is an `init-db.sh` script in this repositories `helpers` directory that runs both the recipes and datasets import scripts.

 Also make sure you have setup the `dp-cantabular-server` and `dp-cantabular-api-ext` services by running `make setup` in each of their